-Australian Women for Universal Access to Midwifery-Led Continuity of Care
+Australian Women and Families for Universal Access to Midwifery-Led Continuity of Care

 A message from Australian women and their families to the Australian Government, Department of Health and to the National Strategic Approach to Maternity Services (NSAMS) decision-makers: We want to have universal access to Quality, Midwifery-Led Continuity of Care/Carer nearby where we live.

 The Australian government is redesigning the maternity healthcare system and they need your voice!
 If your voice is not included other more powerful groups with an interest in keeping things as they are, will cloud over consumer's choices.
 We know how passionate you are about your own and your families' health and wellbeing and we know how passionate you are about having the best care available to you during the perinatal period - pregnancy, childbirth and postnatally.
 That is why we are demanding that our government listen to consumers and hear them loud and clear - Australian women and their families, maternity healthcare consumers - are adamant about having access to the best possible care for them and their babies.
 We want to have the option to access Quality Midwifery-Led Continuity of Care nearby where we live.
 We know from the latest research that this model of care provides the best outcomes for mothers and babies (see links to research below).
 Less than 8% of women in Australia have access to this model.
 We are here to change this!

 Australian citizens who are consumers of maternity healthcare, their families and support networks.
 If you are signing this document as a support person, please mention this in your statement, e.g - I would like our family to have access to Midwifery Led Continuity of Care.